AyushWarrier/web-design-inspiration/README.md

 ## How to Contribute

-I'm building this repository to help developers and designers discover the best websites that can inspire them for their next project.
+I'm building this repository to help developers and designers discover the best websites to inspire them for their next project.
 If you know a website that should be featured here, I'd love your help!
 Here's how you can contribute:
 1. **Fork this Repository**: Click the "Fork" button in the top-right corner of the page to create your own copy.
 2. **Add Your Website**:
    - Add the website to the table using this format: